 - P PULL safety pin from handle.

 - A AIM nozzle at base of fire.

 - S SQUEEZE the trigger handle.

 - S SWEEP from side to side (watch for re-flash).

-For large fires, evacuate the building and pull a fire alarm.
+For large fires, pull a fire alarm and evacuate the building.

-If you are the last person out of a room, then close the door behind you - DO NOT LOCK THE DOOR.
+If you are the last person out of a room, close the door behind you - DO NOT LOCK THE DOOR.